cloudigrade/cloudigrade/docs/dev-cloudtrail-initial-setup.rst

 #. click "Create New Queue"
 #. give the queue a reasonably unique name ("yourname-cloudigrade-sqs")
 #. select Standard Queue and click "Quick-Create Queue"
+#. select your queue and navigate to the "Details" tab
+#. copy your queue ARN and save it for use later in the setup
-#. select your queue and click on the "Permissions" tab
+#. with your queue still selected, click on the "Permissions" tab
-#. select "Edit Policy Document (Advanced)"
+#. click "Edit Policy Document (Advanced)"
 #. click JSON to switch to the text editor.
 #. replace the contents of the text editor with the following: